Do you have issues with self-discipline? Have you lost track of your goals? Did you imagine you’d be much further along in your life by now?

 Buy yourself something.
 If you did really well during the week, reward yourself with something you can buy online.
 Something you could wear, read, or watch.

-To master anything in life it means that you execute an extraordinary understanding, action, or capability.
+To master anything in life means that you execute an extraordinary understanding, action, or capability.
 It’s being successful in your goals, a master of your destiny.

 It’s a habit of maintaining excellence at what you’re doing.
 To achieve great things in life, we have to get excited about our goals!
 You need to maintain enthusiasm and gusto.